microsoft/vscode-docs/docs/java/java-debugging.md

 ![Java Debugging](images/java-debugging/java-debug.gif)

 If there's no debug configuration file `launch.json` in your project, the debugger will automatically find the main class and generate the configuration for you to launch your application.
+VS Code keeps debugging configuration information in a `launch.json` file located in a `.vscode` folder in your workspace (project root folder) or in your [user settings](/docs/editor/debugging.md#global-launch-configuration) or [workspace settings](/docs/editor/multi-root-workspaces.md#workspace-launch-configurations).
+For more details, please read [Launch configurations](https://vscode-docs-master.azurewebsites.net/docs/editor/debugging#_launch-configurations)

 There's also a convenient setting for debugging `current file` so the editor knows which file is currently active and choose it as the entry point.